Tin Hau Temple is where local fishermen (or anyone whose life is tied to the sea) will come to pray to Tin Hau, the goddess of the sea.

 Find out more about these tours at discoverhongkong.com

-The West Kowloon Cultural District will also include The Lyric Theatre, expected to open in 2023 and showcasing the best of Hong Kong and international dance and theatre. it comprises the 1,450-seat lyric theatre, 600-seat medium theatre and a 270-seat studio theatre.
-There will also be the Hong Kong Palace Museum, displaying Chinese art and cultural artefacts from the imperial collection of the Palace Museum in Beijing in two exhibition halls, plus activity rooms, a 400-seat theatre of its own, gift shop and restaurant.
+The West Kowloon Cultural District will also include The Lyric Theatre, expected to open in 2025 and showcasing the best of Hong Kong and international dance and theatre. it comprises the 1,450-seat lyric theatre, 600-seat medium theatre and a 270-seat studio theatre.